 • Season fish with Tajin, smoked paprika, and salt.

-• Place fish fillets in preheated skillet with 1 tablespoon of Land O Lakes® Butter with Canola Oil and cook 4 to 5 minutes on each side until fish is just opaque and lightly charred.
+• Place fish fillets in preheated skillet with 1 tablespoon of butter or oil and cook 4 to 5 minutes on each side until fish is just opaque and lightly charred.
 Break up into chunks.

 • Warm tortillas on skillet where fish was cooked.
-Add remaining Butter with Canola Oil to skillet, if necessary.
+Add remaining butter or oil to skillet, if necessary.

 • Assemble tacos.
-Place fish on the bottom of each tortilla, top with slaw and drizzle with your favorite toppings.
+Place fish on the bottom of each tortilla, top with coleslaw and drizzle with your favorite toppings.

 Notes